Mesothelioma in Miners: Asbestos Exposure Risks

 When a person is diagnosed with mesothelioma, they consult an oncologist or someone with experience in mesothelioma.
 They do not go talk to a brain surgeon or an orthopedic surgeon.

-“Similarly, I think it’s important for the client, the person with mesothelioma, to seek out attorneys that are qualified and experienced at handling mesothelioma cases.” – Sam Taylor, Managing Attorney of Asbestos Litigation in Houston
+“Similarly, I think it’s important for the client, the person with mesothelioma, to seek out attorneys that are qualified and experienced at handling mesothelioma cases.” – Sam Taylor, Of Counsel

 One of the most important gauges of a qualified mesothelioma law firm is the firm’s history of results.
 Our successes are numerous, but below are a few examples: